GeoMOER/moer-mpg-remote-sensing/docs/units/_unit05/unit04-07_spatial_trainingdata.md

 ---
-title: "Spotlight: Spatial variable selection and prediction "
+title: "Spotlight: Variable selection and prediction "
 toc: true
 toc_label: In this example
 ---